-We are an all-volunteer organization, with just one paid employee, and so we place a very high value on those who want to work with us.
+We are an all-volunteer organization, and so we place a very high value on those who want to work with us.
 The work of our volunteers is more than just "a drop in the bucket."
 It is the lifeblood of our organization.
-Volunteers bring their passion and dedication to our team and for that, we are a very fortunate.
+Volunteers bring their passion and dedication to our team and for that, we are are very fortunate.

 About Wells Bring Hope

-Wells Bring Hope is a non-profit committed to drilling wells to bring safe water to rural villages in Niger, West Africa, the poorest country in the world.
-Our vision: saving lives with safe water.
+Wells Bring Hope is a non-profit committed to drilling wells to bring safe water and sanitation to rural villages in Niger, West Africa, the poorest country in the world.
+Our Mission: Saving lives with safe water.

 Wells Bring Hope is a non-profit committed to drilling wells to bring safe water to rural villages in Niger, West Africa.
 Niger is a place where contaminated water kills innocent victims, most often infants and young children.